Table of Contents

 Married couples are automatically entitled to most of their spouse's assets, including their home.
 Therefore, you still have some rights over the home if you are married and your name is not on the mortgage.
-You can apply for a Matrimonial Home Rights Notice with the land registry, which will give you some occupation rights.
+You can apply for a Matrimonial Home Rights Notice with the Land Registry, which can provide you with occupation rights.

 A Matrimonial Home Rights Notice is a document that confirms your right to live in a home your spouse owns.
-Although a Matrimonial Home Rights Notice will give you some occupation rights, it will not give you any right of ownership over the property.
-The effect of home rights is that your spouse cannot force you to leave the family house, and your spouse cannot sell or remortgage the house without your consent.
+While it gives you the right to occupy the property, it doesn’t confer ownership.
+This means that your spouse cannot force you to leave the family home, nor can they sell or remortgage the house without your consent.

 Home owned by a spouse before marriage

 In most cases, a home a person owns or purchases before marriage is usually considered their distinct property.
 This is called a non-matrimonial asset.
-However, a spouse may have some right over the home of the other spouse purchased before marriage, depending on the circumstances of the case.
+However, you may have some right over the home of the other spouse purchased before marriage, depending on the circumstances of the case.

 Where one spouse purchased a home before marriage, and both parties have been living in it after marriage, the home will be considered a matrimonial asset.
 This is because, for the duration of your marriage, both of you may have shared the expenses of the house, for example, expenses towards the improvement of the home.